IT21191442/-ERP-System-Assignment/README.md

 # -ERP-System-Assignment
-This project is a simple ERP system that generates various reports based on invoice and item data.
+This project is a simple ERP system that generates various reports based on invoice, customer and item data.

 # Setup Instructions

 1. Prerequisites

-  PHP (7.0 or higher recommended)
+  - PHP (7.0 or higher recommended)
-  MySQL
+  - MySQL
-  Web server (e.g., Apache, Nginx)
+  - Web server (e.g., Apache, Nginx)

 2. Database Setup